NG-NEST/ng-nest/lib/ng-nest/ui/message-box/docs/readme.en_US.md

 ---
-label: 'MessageBox 弹框'
+label: 'MessageBox'
 category: 'Feedback'
 ---

-# MessageBox 弹框
+# MessageBox

-模拟系统的消息提示框而实现的一套模态对话框组件，用于消息提示、确认消息和提交内容。
+A set of modal dialog components implemented by simulating the system's message prompt box for message prompt, confirmation message and submission content.

 ## Used alone